techthoughts2/pwshPlaces/docs/Search-BingNearbyPlace.md

 Search-BingNearbyPlace @searchBingNearbyPlaceSplat
 ```

-Performs a nearby search near the provided Lat/Long and returns Museum places types.
-Results are returned in English with a maximum of 20 results returned.
+Finds up to 20 museums near the specified coordinates, with results in English.

 ## PARAMETERS